sepent/static-search/README.md

 **Usage**

-Import file StaticSearch.js to your html page.
+Import file static-search.js (using ES6) or static-search.ie.js (for old browsers) to your html page.
 Then create new object and run it.

 ```
 var search = new StaticSearch({